circle2jt/ymlr/README.md

       maxWait: 2s             # The maximum time func is allowed to be delayed before it's invoked.
     runs:
       - echo: Do this when it's free for 1s

+  # touch if debounce is existed
+  - fn-debounce:
+      name: Delay to do something
+  # OR
+  - fn-debounce: Delay to do something
 ```